-SETTING THE DRY, COOL, BATCH AND UNLOAD TIMERS
+SETTING THE DRY, COOL AND UNLOAD BATCH TIMERS

 These switches are used to set the cycle times in the staged batch drying mode only.
 The drying mode switch must be in the staged batch position.
-The current setting on these three timers is displayed directly above each timer button.
+The current settings on these three timers is displayed directly above their timer button.
 To change the setting of these timers follow these instructions:

-- Press the dry, cool or unload timer button. - 2 Press the modify button. - Press the increase or decrease button to adjust the settings. - 4.
-Press the enter button.
+- Press the dry, cool or unload timer button. - 2.
+Press the modify button. - Press the increase or decrease button to adjust the settings. - Press the enter button.
 During operation the remaining time on each timer is displayed on the screen.
-If the power opes out or if the dryer is stopped, these times are saved by the controller.
+If the power goes out or if the dryer is stopped, these times are saved by the controller.
 When the dryer is restarted the timers will continue timing down.
-The timers will return to their initial setting if the reset button is pushed.
+The timers will return to their initial settings by pressing the reset button.